turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 <section class="call-to-action">
 ## In Groups
-- Checkout this [Menu-Example](https://www.w3.org/TR/wai-aria-practices/examples/menubar/menubar-1/menubar-1.html) with VoiceOver to see how screen readers interact with `aria-expanded`
+- Checkout this [Menubar CodePen Example](https://codepen.io/pen) with your Mac's VoiceOver utility or Chrome's [Screen Reader Plugin](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) to see how screen readers interact with `aria-expanded`.
+You can read details about the accessibility features implemented in that example [here](https://www.w3.org/TR/2021/NOTE-wai-aria-practices-1.2-20211129/examples/menubar/menubar-navigation.html).
+- Play in the codepen with your mouse.
+Then just using your keyboard.
 - Take turns explaining what states are.
 - What would be another example of state that your app might need?
 </section>